matcherino/goth/README.md

 To tailor these fields for your application, you can override the `gothic.Store` variable at startup.

-The follow snippet show one way to do this:
+The following snippet shows one way to do this:

 ```go
 key := ""             // Replace with your SESSION_SECRET or similar